 Support for importing My Recipe Book's .sqlite database files has been added on iOS as of Paprika v3.4.8.
 Make sure you have updated to at least this version before proceeding.
-Also, please note that these instructions specifically require you to use an iPhone or iPad to perform the import, it cannot be done from the Mac or Windows versions of Paprika.
+You will need the following:

 1. You will need to retrieve your My Recipe Book database files from your device.
 This can be done either through Finder (macOS Catalina and later) or iTunes (macOS Mojave and earlier, or Windows).
 You will need to connect your iPhone or iPad to your computer using a USB cable.